31 Oct RaulWHO Part 3: WHY HEMP OIL

 Today, we focus on the popular, breakthrough, non-psychoactive product itself and ask “Why Hemp Oil?”

 Cannabidiol (CBD) oil is a natural, non-psychoactive concentrate extracted from hemp.
-Used on its own as a dietary supplement or infused into a plethora of products, CBD hemp oil is packed with vitamins, minerals, and essential fatty acids to offer a wide range of natural therapeutic benefits.
+Used on its own or infused into a plethora of products, CBD hemp oil is packed with vitamins, minerals, and essential fatty acids to offer a wide range of natural therapeutic benefits.

 Cannabidiol (CBD) is just one of over 100 cannabinoids presently identified in the cannabis plant and is the second most abundant cannabinoid in marijuana after THC.
 In hemp, however, THC is only present in trace amounts, while CBD dominates the plant’s makeup.
 CBD hemp oil is made from high-CBD, low-THC hemp.